 What will the weather be like during your safari?

-When it comes to packing clothes and travel gear, having an idea of the weather is definitely going to make a big difference.
-Whilst we often think of safaris as taking place in hot and dry places, this is certainly not always the case.
+Having an idea of the weather is going to make a big difference to what you pack.
+Whilst we often think of safaris as taking place in hot and dry places, this often isn’t the case.

 If you are visiting Africa, this is obviously a huge continent, with very variable weather.
 If you are visiting the more southern countries like South Africa, these have a weather pattern similar to Europe or the USA, with cool winters and hot summers.
 Although of course being in the southern hemisphere, the seasons are reversed.